fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 What is different:

-- Modernized the code, for example used `pathlib` instead of `os.path` and added proper logging instead of print statements.
+- Modernized the code.
+For example, it uses `pathlib` instead of `os.path` and has proper logging instead of print statements.
 - Added more logging to understand what is going on.
 Use the `--verbose` flag to see the details.
 - Added a main program to run the ingest/retrieve steps.
 - Filled in `requirements.txt` with the indirect dependencies, for example, for HuggingFace transformers and LangChain document loaders.